govau/design-system-site/content/support/intro.md

 layout: intro
 imgurl: assets/img/artwork-support.png
 imgalt: Get support illustration
-url:
-contentClass: content--left
 ---

-## Get help from the community

 *Our system is built and maintained by the community, just like any other open source project.
 Our community is a great source of expertise.
 Put your questions to the community here.*